gtribello/plumed-thoughts/contactMatrix.md

 BIASVALUE ARG=s
 ```

-Notice that the CONTACT_MATRIX, MATRIX_VECTOR_PRODUCT, MORE_THAN and SUM actions are all in the same subgraph.
-The grouping of these actions indicates that the
-first row of the contact matrix is calculated at the same time as the first elements of the vectors with labels cc and mtc.
-In other words, PLUMED only starts calculating
-the second row of the matrix with label c1 once the first element of the vector mtc has been added to the scalar s.
-Furthermore, the derivatives of s with respect to the
-atoms input to c1 are accumulated during the forward loop.
-Consequently, when the forces from the biasvalue are applied on s they are passed through the actions as shown below:
+When the forces from the biasvalue are applied on s they are passed through the actions as shown below:

 ```plumed
 #MERMAID=force